 - Gastric Dilatation Volvulus (GDV) or “Bloat”

-- LAG – Laparocopic Assisted Gastropexy to prevent GDV
+- LAG – Laparoscopic Assisted Gastropexy to prevent GDV

-Please see your family veterinarian for a referral for a consultation with a WestVet surgeon, feel to contact us with any questions.
+Please see your family veterinarian for a referral for a consultation with a WestVet surgeon.
+If you have any questions regarding surgery for your pet, contact us at 208.375.1600.